Pan American-Grace Airways: Formation of Pan American Grace Airways

 Also, the agreement stated that Pan American would have full responsibility for the operation of the air carrier services, while W. R. Grace operations in cities along the proposed new route would act as agents for the new company, which was incorporated as Peruvian Airways Corporation.
 In September 1928, both companies contributed US$25,000 in capital to Peruvian Airways, forming a 50/50 partnership.
-On January 31, 1929, the US Postmaster General issued need for a contract for Foreign Air Mail Route No. 9, which would extend from Panama extending down the West Coast of South America to Santiago, Chile, with an option for the Postmaster General to offer extension services from Santiago across the lower belt of the Andes Mountains to Buenos Aires, Argentina, and beyond to Montevideo, Uruguay.
+On January 31, 1929, the US Postmaster General issued need for a contract for Foreign Air Mail Route No. 9, which would extend from Panama extending down the west coast of South America to Santiago, Chile, with an option for the Postmaster General to offer extension services from Santiago across the lower belt of the Andes Mountains to Buenos Aires, Argentina, and beyond to Montevideo, Uruguay.

 On February 21, 1929, Pan American World Airways and W. R. Grace and Company, the parent company to Grace Shipping at that time, announced the formation of Pan American Grace Airways, Inc., to bid on the new airmail contract.
 The new company bid on the contract and both partners subscribed US$500,000 each to the capitalization of the new Pan American Grace company, which also included the original amounts subscribed to the original operating entity, Peruvian Airways Corporation.

-First Scheduled Services
+First scheduled services

 Pan American and W. R. Grace's new operating entity, Peruvian Airways Corporation, purchased its first aircraft on August 1, 1928.
-The new airliner, a Fairchild P-1 monoplane, featured a cabin for four passengers and was powered by a Wright Whirlwind engine with an output of 220 horsepower.
+The new airliner, a Fairchild P-1 monoplane, featured a cabin for four passengers and was powered by a Wright Whirlwind engine with an output of 220 hp.
 Five weeks later on September 13, 1928, the new Fairchild P-1 inaugurated the first scheduled commercial flight along the West Coast of South America, with a nonstop flight from Lima, Peru, to Talara, Peru, carrying both passengers and mail.

 The little Fairchild carried just a few letters and a full load of four passengers on the inaugural flight, which departed from a racetrack in Lima.
 Upon arrival in Talara, the legend-making airliner landed at an "airport" in Talara that was a soccer field.
 In spite of these drawbacks, Pan American Grace Airways first flight had been successfully completed without incident.